Shakthivelms8/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 1. Close your web browser window or tab.

-## Run the test .NET application using the default indexing policy
+### Task 3: Run the test .NET application using the default indexing policy

 This lab has a pre-built test .NET application that will take a large JSON object and create a new item in the Azure Cosmos DB SQL API container.
 Once the single write operation is complete, the application will output the item’s unique identifier and RU charge to the console window.